ROCm/ROCm/docs/compatibility/jax-compatiblity.rst

   and the General Language Understanding Evaluation (GLUE) benchmark dataset was used on a multi-GPU setup.

-* The `MI300X Workload Optimization page <https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/workload.html>`_
+* The `MI300X workload optimization guide <https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/workload.html>`_
   provides detailed guidance on optimizing workloads for the AMD Instinct MI300X accelerator using ROCm.
 The page is aimed at helping users achieve optimal performance for deep learning and other high-performance computing tasks on the MI300X GPU.

-For more use cases and recommendations, please check `ROCm JAX blog posts <https://rocm.blogs.amd.com/blog/tag/jax.html>`_
+For more use cases and recommendations, see `ROCm JAX blog posts <https://rocm.blogs.amd.com/blog/tag/jax.html>`_